cybercongress/launch-kit/Launch FAQ.md

 Check out [the onboarding doc](https://github.com/cybercongress/congress/blob/master/ecosystem/validators/onboarding.md) for validators.

 ### What and how can I contribute?
 Right now you can help by testing the latest running release or/and any of our applications (please see all the links at the end of this document).
+You can also start helping by commiting to the knowledge graph by [playing GoL](https://cyber.page/gol) and getting rewards.

 ### When is the launch?
 For now, cyber is still in the test net zone.
 Meaning, that you can already help to validate the chain, test it, be entitled to receive rewards, etc.